sabahzinnur/a-store/README.md

 ### Disable Immutability

-You can disable immutability if needed:
+You can disable immutability if needed for performance gains:

 ```typescript
 const store = defineStore(